 Although I 100% agree with this, during my 15-day railway trip through Switzerland, I discovered some hidden gems in the scenic railway route department.
 I’d like to introduce you to the Pre-Alpine Express train, or Voralpen Express in German from Lucerne to St. Gallen Switzerland.

 All opinions are my own.
 Probe around the Globe uses affiliate links.
 If you book something via one of my links, I’ll earn a small commission at no extra costs to you.

 The Pre-Alpine Express is a scenic train ride with panoramic views that took me by surprise and made me fall in love with the Pre-Alps.
 Let’s discover together!
-I’ll introduce you to the Voralpen Express, explain the name, tell you what to see along the route and explain about start point Luzern and finish point St. Gallen.
+I’ll introduce you to the Voralpen Express, explain the name, tell you what to see along the route and explain about start point Lucerne and finish point St. Gallen.
 I also provide you with useful practical tips at the end, in case you want to know more or even book this great scenic railway journey!

 Voralpen Express Switzerland

 The service is operated by SOB, the Südostbahn (South East Railway) 13 times a day on a daily basis.
-You can travel from Luzern to St. Gallen or vice versa in little over 2 hours without changing trains.
+You can travel from Lucerne to St. Gallen or vice versa in little over 2 hours without changing trains.

 What are the Pre-Alps?

 As this scenic train ride is named after them, I did some googling and found some nice little facts for you about the Pre-Alps.
 This might help you manage your expectations and get you excited about what you can see on the way.